How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

 We’re wired for attachment.
 Connection with caring adults helps kids feel safe.
 It’s a critical and often overlooked piece of both mental and physical health.
 This one deserves its own post, but know this: go all-in on connection and you’ll see powerful shifts in your kids.

-It’s one thing to understand your child’s nourishment needs.
-It’s another to put them into practice when you’re tired, busy, or unsure where to begin.
+It’s one thing to understand what your child needs.
+It’s another to get them met when you’re tired, busy, unsure where to begin, or they resist your efforts.

 When we work with families, we help them: